 For inspiration and information have a look at Birds and wildlife page at The Royal Society for the Protection of Birds (RSPB) website.

 Please use A4 or A3 size format (not bigger) and write artist’s name, age, and name of the school on the back of each picture and post to:

 Royal Tunbridge Wells

-Alternatively, please scan/photograph the artwork and email to BloomPhoto@tunbridgewells.gov.uk stating the child’s name, age and school.
-High resolution scans/photos are required.
+Alternatively, please scan or photograph the artwork and email to BloomPhoto@tunbridgewells.gov.uk stating the child’s name, age and school.
+High resolution scans or photos are required.